Rise to Success: Career Highlights of Kristaps Porziņģis

 In 2018, Kristaps Porziņģis was selected as an All-Star while playing for the New York Knicks.

-On January 31, 2019, Kristaps Porziņģis was traded to the Dallas Mavericks alongside Trey Burke, Courtney Lee, and Tim Hardaway Jr. in exchange for DeAndre Jordan, Wesley Matthews, Dennis Smith Jr., an unprotected 2021 first-round draft pick, and an additional top-ten protected 2023 first round draft pick after a meeting where it was clear Porziņģis wanted to be traded.
+On 31 January 2019, Kristaps Porziņģis was traded to the Dallas Mavericks, along with Trey Burke, Courtney Lee, and Tim Hardaway Jr., in exchange for DeAndre Jordan, Wesley Matthews, Dennis Smith Jr., a 2021 first-round draft pick, and a 2023 first-round draft pick.

 October 2019: Mavericks Debut

-On October 23, 2019, Kristaps Porziņģis debuted for the Mavericks, posting 23 points and four rebounds in a 108–100 win over the Washington Wizards.
+On 23 October 2019, Kristaps Porziņģis debuted for the Dallas Mavericks, scoring 23 points and grabbing four rebounds in a victory over the Washington Wizards.

 2019: Trade to Dallas Mavericks

-In 2019, the Knicks not signing Porziņģis to a rookie extension, a move that gave New York an extra $10 million in cap space.
+In October 2018, the Knicks decided against signing Porziņģis to a rookie extension, a move that gave New York an extra $10 million in cap space in the summer of 2019 while making Porziņģis a restricted free agent in the offseason.

-On January 13, 2021, Kristaps Porziņģis made his season debut against the Charlotte Hornets, scoring 16 points while held to a 21-minute restriction.
+On 13 January 2021, Kristaps Porziņģis made his season debut against the Charlotte Hornets, scoring 16 points with a 21-minute restriction, following surgery.

 2021: New Head Coach